Non-revenue water: Benefits of NRW reduction

 Leakage reduction may also be an opportunity to improve relations with the public and employees.
 A leak detection program may be highly visible, encouraging people to think about water conservation.
 The reduction of commercial losses, while politically and socially challenging, can also improve relations with the public, since some consumers may disgruntled to know that others are underbilled.

 In the specific context of the United States NRW reduction can also mean reduced legal liability and reduced insurance payments.

 Programs to reduce NRW

 Reducing NRW is a complex process.
 While some programs have been successful, there are many pitfalls.

+Emerging technologies

+Recent research has investigated the use of artificial intelligence, generative models, and digital twins to support proactive management of water distribution networks.
+Generative AI approaches can be used to model multivariate network data and generate synthetic leakage or anomaly scenarios, potentially helping utilities address the limited availability of historical leakage events.
+When integrated with digital twin systems, such approaches may support anomaly detection, network stress testing, and predictive maintenance.
+Research in this area has also identified the need for physics-informed models, explainable AI, and validation using large-scale operational water-network data.

 Successful programs

 In the following cities high levels of non-revenue water have been substantially reduced: